 Since NIHR was established in 2006, we have aspired to involve patients, service users, carers and the public in every step of the research process.
-We are now a recognised leader in public involvement, with 100% of all our research and activities involving patients, service users, carers and the public in some way.
+We are now a recognised leader in public involvement and engagement (PPIE), with 100% of all our research and activities involving patients, service users, carers and the public in some way.

 Each of our national coordinating centres involves patients, carers and the public in their work in funding and monitoring research, and we require that the researchers and organisations that we fund involve patients, carers and the public too.

 We ensure that all the infrastructure - centre, facilities, institutions and networks - that we fund up and down the country involve the public in the work they do.